 Cirencester, the capital of the Cotswolds, considered by many to be one of the most beautiful areas in England, is an ideal destination.
 The town is full of tastefully restored courtyards, alleyways and lovely old streets.
-There are many places to visit and sites to enjoy.

 Learn more about Cirencester’s fascinating history at the award-winning family friendly Corinium Museum.
 The principal collection consists of the highly significant Roman finds from the town, including a number of stunning mosaics.
 However, the museum today is much more than that, taking you on a journey through the development of the Cotswolds from its prehistoric landscape to modern day.
-Tel: 01285 655646 Corinium Museum Website

-Parish Church, St John Baptist GL7 2NH
+Parish Church St. John Baptist

 Explore the best of British craft and creativity.
 Galleries show inspiring work by artists, makers and craftspeople, and the on-site studios offer a chance to meet the makers and buy beautifully made work direct from independent artists.
-Tel: 01285 657181 New Brewery Arts Website

-Bingham Gallery, Dyer Street, Cirencester, GL7 2PP
+Bingham House,1 Dyer Street, Cirencester, GL7 2PP

 The remains of the Hospital and Chantry of St John the Evangelist, founded in the 12th century by Henry 11.